zammad/zammad-user-documentation/basics/ticket-basics.rst

   changing the group and saving the changes.

 Depending on the configuration of your Zammad, you might even have more attributes available.
-It is even possible to create custom fields for tickets (e.g. for groups and users too).
+It is possible to create custom fields for tickets (e.g. for groups and users too).
 You think such a custom field makes sense?
 Talk with your Zammad admin, it can be set up easily (:admin-docs:`admins can read more here </system/object/types.html>`).